Bobby Cox: Personal life

 Bobby Cox is married to Pamela and has eight children.
+In 1995, Cox was arrested on simple assault charges against his wife.

-One day after participating in the Braves home opening day (April 1, 2019) festivities Cox was hospitalized after suffering a stroke.
-Five months after his stroke, Cox made a visit to SunTrust Park on September 2, 2019 to watch the Braves play the Toronto Blue Jays, a game which the Braves won 6–3.
+One day after participating in the Braves' home opening day (April 1, 2019) festivities, Cox was hospitalized after suffering a stroke.
+Five months after his stroke, Cox made a visit to SunTrust Park on September 2, 2019, to watch the Braves play the Toronto Blue Jays, a game which the Braves won 6–3.
 As a result of the stroke Cox suffers from paralysis in his right arm which requires it to be in a sling.
+The stroke did not cause cognitive impairment, as Cox follows and retains interest in baseball, receiving regular visits with long-time baseball colleagues such as Braves manager Brian Snitker, but caused some difficulties communicating.
+He was diagnosed with congestive heart failure in 2020.
+Cox attended the July 6, 2024 Atlanta Braves game versus the visiting, division-leading Philadelphia Phillies, his first in-person attendance at a Braves game since 2019.
+Cox visited the home clubhouse, met with Braves players, and took a group photo.
+He was shown on the videoboard before the fourth inning to a standing ovation.

+Due to poor health, Cox was unable to attend the 2025 All-Star Game, the first held in Atlanta since he managed the National League in the 2000 All-Star Game.
+Before the game, tributes were paid to him in the media by his former players.